Proposals put forward to NHS England which would see pharmacists help treat patients at GP surgeries across England

 Shadow health secretary and Labour MP, Andy Burnham told the BBC that he was concerned that this would be “medicine on the cheap” with patients seeing pharmacists when what they really want and need is time with a GP.

-Gwen Kirby-Dent, a senior clinical negligence solicitor based in Thompsons Solicitors’ Chelmsford office, said: “Any proposal to support NHS staff and ease the demand on them and the services they seek to provide is welcome, but these proposals should be taken forward only with proper planning and thought.
+Gwen Kirby-Dent, a senior medical negligence solicitor based in Thompsons Solicitors’ Chelmsford office, said: “Any proposal to support NHS staff and ease the demand on them and the services they seek to provide is welcome, but these proposals should be taken forward only with proper planning and thought.

 “The NHS and its staff are facing unparalleled demands that come with an ageing population and unprecedented government budget cuts, but the response to that should not be anything that could be a watering down of the high level of care that the NHS stands for and that patients are entitled to expect.